Delta National Wildlife Refuge: Wildlife and habitat

 The marshes and waterways of the Delta NWR support a diversity of fish species.
 Speckled trout, redfish, flounder, blue crabs and shrimp are important saltwater species found on the refuge.
 Catfish, largemouth bass, and various sunfish species are found in the freshwater areas of the refuge.
 Delta NWR is an extremely important nursery area for both fresh and saltwater fish species.

 The marsh habitat on the refuge is classified as Paulustrine Emergent Wetlands.
 Two basic marsh zones occur within the habitat: fresh marsh nearest the main tributaries, and brackish marsh near the Gulf of Mexico.
 The fertile soils, vegetative composition, and shallow water wetland environment offers outstanding recreational opportunities such as fishing, wildlife observation, photography, hunting, and primitive camping.
 It provides protection and habitat to numerous plant and wildlife species including the following endangered and threatened species; the American alligator, brown pelican, Arctic peregrine falcon and the piping plover.
 Untold numbers of passerine birds "song birds" and shorebirds use the refuge as a staging area during migration periods.
 Waterfowl counts in excess of 400,000 ducks and geese present on the refuge during peak population periods have been recorded.

-The fresh marsh is located primarily on mineral soil and to a very limited extent, on flotons (i.e., floating mats of emergent vegetation).
+The fresh marsh is located primarily on mineral soil and to a very limited extent, on floatons (i.e., floating mats of emergent vegetation).
 Approximately 60% of the refuge consists of the fresh marsh zone.
 The predominant plants are delta duck potato (Sagittaria platyphylla), elephant ear (Colocasia antiquorum), wild millet (Echinochloa crus-galli), delta three-square (Scirpus deltarum), and roseau cane (Phragmites sp.).
 The marsh is tidally influenced and water levels fluctuate from a few inches to a foot or more.
 The fertile soils, vegetative composition and shallow water environment create a highly productive habitat for fish and wildlife.